The Film

 Jeff Hirsh

-SENIOR WRITER
+SENIOR WRITER & PRODUCER

-Jeff has produced and reported many long-form stories and documentaries about religious, ethnic, and racial minorities.
-One year-long series of reports, “Miss Katie’s Class,” followed a young Christian woman through her first year as a kindergarten teacher, at an Islamic day school.
+His series of reports, “Miss Katie’s Class,” followed a young Christian woman through her first year as a kindergarten teacher, at an Islamic day school.
 “Miss Katie’s Class” won an American Scene Award from the AFTRA broadcasting union, given for programming which highlights diversity.

 Jeff has a BA in History from the University of Michigan, an MA in History from Washington University in St. Louis, and an MA in Journalism from the University of Missouri-Columbia.